-It takes just thirty minutes to throw together a batch of this yummy Peach Raspberry Freezer Jam!
-It’s really easy and you’ll be thanking yourself over and over, when the cold winds blow!
+It takes just thirty minutes to throw together a batch of this yummy, super easy Peach Raspberry Freezer Jam!

 I know there’s probably an inclination for some of you to click this page away into cyberspace.
 You’re thinking “Jam?
 Nope, not me, I’m not a jam maker”.
 That’s where your fingers were headed, right?

 Guess what?
 I’m not a jam maker either.
 Well, at least not one of those old-fashioned, stand over a steaming pot, smartie-darties who know all about canning.
 Nope, not me.